You are currently viewing Who Put the Fruits onto the Garments?

 Fruit Prints Time Line of the 21st Century

-The following (incompletely) lists when which designer featured which fruits in their collection.
+The following (incompletely) lists designers who had collections with fruits, and when which designer featured which fruits in their collection.

 2003: Junya Wanabe – strawberries, grapes, apples, pears